trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-  The justification for having the default `Test Test Category`_ be ``NIGHTLY`` instead of ``BASIC`` is that when someone is enabling a package to develop on it or install it, we want them by default to be seeing the full version of the test suite (shy of the `Test Test Category WEEKLY`_ tests which can be very expensive) for the packages they are explicitly enabling.
+  The justification for having the default `Test Test Category`_ be ``NIGHTLY`` instead of ``BASIC`` is that when someone is enabling a package to develop on it or install it, we want them by default to be seeing the full version of the test suite (shy of the `Test Test Category HEAVY`_ tests which can be very expensive) for the packages they are explicitly enabling.
 Typically they will not be enabling forward/`downstream`_ dependent packages so the cost of running the test suite should not be too